Len Smith (rugby): Club career

-Smith joined the Newtown Bluebags in 1942 and played with the club until 1948, aside from the 1945 season when he was on active service.
 He scored 45 tries for Newtown during his five-year career at the club.
 During the final years of the Second World War, when players and coaches became scarce, Len Smith co-coached the Newtown first grade team with Frank Farrell.

 Representative career

 He was selected in Sydney Firsts in 1946.
 In 1947 at age 28 he was selected as captain of Sydney and NSW and won the NSW Player of the Year award.

 He debuted for the Kangaroos in 1948 being named as captain-coach for a two Test series against New Zealand.
 The Australians were beaten in a shock upset 21–19 in the 1st Test in Sydney but regrouped to win the 2nd test in Brisbane 13–4.
 Smith's tactics of running himself like a forward at the Kiwi centres was critical to the victory.

 He is listed on the Australian Players Register as Kangaroo No. 247.
 In 1948 he was also named New South Wales player of the year.